SecretImbecile/MSOfficeConvert/README.md

 Then click `Run -> Run Macro`.
 Check an function named similarly to *TranslateDocIntoDocx* is present, then press `Run`.

 The script will run, printing the file progress in the *immediate* window.

+## License

+These files are released into the public domain through the Unlicense, a copy of which is included in this repository.